paulmoreau40/Applied-Data-Analysis-project-EPFL/README.md

 ### Data story

-Please visit our amazing website [here](https://melissaepfl.github.io/Popelitical/)
+Please visit our amazing website [here](https://melissaepfl.github.io/Popelitical/).
+The final version of the code is src/Milestone_3.ipynb

 ### Abstract